What is “dopunsko” and why you should have this health insurance

-If visiting a doctor within the HZZO network, filling prescriptions or getting non-basic health services like specialty blood tests at the hospital, you’ll be asked “imate li dopunsko?”.
-If you reply that you do not have it (“nemam”), you’ll likely get this response…
+If visiting a doctor within the HZZO network, filling prescriptions, or getting non-basic health services like specialty blood tests at the hospital, you’ll be asked “Imate li dopunsko?”, which means “Do you have dopunsko?”.
+If you reply that you do not have it (“Nemam”), you’ll likely get this response…

 I’ve grown quite tired of getting this response, so I broke down and signed up for it.
 Truthfully, we should all have dopunsko.
 Let’s start from the beginning.

 In Croatia, there are three types of health insurance: